Peter and I arrived in Avignon mid-day on a Thursday and stayed three nights at a hotel located outside the city walls.

 In the late-1100s, a wooden bridge was built to connect Villeneuve-lès-Avignon on the west bank of the river to Avignon on the east bank.
 The wooden bridge stood for 40 years until it was destroyed in 1226 when Louis VIII of France took over Avignon.

 Eight years later, the construction of a new 22-arch stone bridge commenced but was plagued with bad luck, or maybe bad design, or probably both.

 Long story short, the arches would collapse when the river flooded.
 They’d rebuild the arches only for them to collapse again and like any sensible human being, they eventually said f**k it.

 There are two ways to go about visiting/viewing the bridge.

 Option 1 – Pay a 5€ admission fee to walk on the bridge; the sunburn is free.

-We paid the admission and walked the length of the bridge and concluded that it was a waste of money.
-I found a cool lizard-bird chilling on the railing though.
+We paid the admission, walked the bridge length, and concluded it was a waste of money.
+I found a cool lizard-bird chilling on the railing, though.

 Option 2 – Hike (more of a long uphill walk than a hike) to Jardin des Doms for a bird’s eye view of the bridge.